 Now you know even brushes can eat envy like a floral ship of one.
 The first time I spoke to Ilyas Kassam was two years ago, he was in a remote part of China learning from the sacred dirt of time.
-He had cut his black like black locks and fashioned them to a long painting brush.
+He had cut his black-as-black locks and fashioned them to a long painting brush.
 The visceral paint shock started creeping through my veins.
-I had a thousand questions and he, in standard form replied with a graceful murmur, maybe related.
-He gives nothing away.
-Whilst being one of the truly selfless creatures.
-He’s not giving you an answer as I am not certain he believes in definite halts, his mind seems to exist in a space where he asks questions and is giving a go at an answer.
+I had a thousand questions and he, in his standard form replied with a graceful murmur.
+Whilst being a truly selfless creature, he’s not giving you one answer.
+I am not certain he believes in definitive halts, his mind seems to exist in a space where he asks questions and has a go at the answer.

 Brit Parks: Can you speak to the materials you employ.
 Specifically the kinds of brushes you use, your ink choices, your paint choices.
 What other kinds of materials do you use.
-Are there any particular reasons or feelings for you for these.
+Are there any particular reasons for these.

-On top of this I use an array of other materials: coffee, wine, ash, plant matter, gouache, charcoal, really whatever is lying around.
-I’m fascinated by using things for their unintended purposes, almost as a way to re-relate to them or release something unknown within them.
+On top of this I use an array of other materials: coffee, wine, ash, plant matter, gouache, charcoal, and really whatever is lying around.
+I’m fascinated by using things for their unintended purposes almost as a way to re-relate to them or release something unknown within them.

 BP: Can you talk about your relationship to colour.
 Obviously you have an immense amount of black and white work, can you speak to that.
 Also, what seems like a more recent departure or extension into red.
 I am thinking of that very strong red canvas that feels besotted with its tone.
 Also cobalt blue recently in some of your large performative gestural pieces.

-At the beginning of the coronavirus pandemic, I moved out of london to spend some time with my family in the countryside, and so I didn’t have all my usual materials, just a big bag of oils.
-This forced me to find new forms in new materials and restrictions, and develop some kind of colour language.
-For some reason I delved deep into the red, everything was red or permutations of red, everything was raw and pungent and bleeding.
+At the beginning of the coronavirus pandemic, I moved out of London to spend some time with my family in the countryside and I didn’t have all my usual materials, only a big bag of oils.
+This forced me to find new forms in new materials and new restrictions.
+I also developed a kind of colour language.
+For some reason, I delved deep into the red.
+Everything was red or permutations of red.
+Everything was raw and pungent and bleeding.
 Now suddenly a shift towards a gentler and clearer blue has emerged.
 In retrospect I see this as an emotional shift or a response to the world as a whole.
 At the beginning of the pandemic my grandmother died, she was incredibly dear to me, and whilst I felt I was somewhat at peace with her passing, my paintings were rife in abstractions of blood and corpses and brokenness.
-Now I see something new arising, something that just says ‘we are where we are, and that’s groovy’
+Now I see something new arising, something that just says, “we are where we are, and that’s groovy”.

-I really enjoyed the tree installation piece that you mentioned, because it really got to the centre of this.
-This was a project done in Hyde Park, where, using plant materials, I did a huge painting that was then hung in a great willow tree.
-This strange circularity of using the environment to create the work and then returning it to its source, offers a wholesomeness to the process, that as a creator, is very nourishing.
+I really enjoyed the tree installation piece that you mentioned as it truly got to the centre of this concept.
+This was a project done in Hyde Park where using plant materials, I made a huge painting that was then hung in a great willow tree.
+This strange circularity of using the environment to create the work and then returning it to its source, offers a wholesomeness to the process.
+As a creator, that is very nourishing.
 I find the most inspiring work for me comes from this impetus to say thank you, or to offer something to a tree or to a place – a place that helped spur this moment of creation.

 BP: Can you talk about your trip to China, which is when I became fascinated by your work, I know you went to study with a Chinese Master, I believe in calligraphy, in a remote mountain area.
 Can you talk about the catalyst for making that pilgrimage and the different elements that evolved.
-I know at one point you made a ‘hair brush’ to paint with.
-I am very interested in how pursuing things like this feel like a method to alter your thinking or person.
+I know at one point you made a hair brush to paint with.
+I am very interested in how pursuing things like as a method to alter your thinking or person.

 IK: I didn’t actually study with a master in China, but I was staying in an old Qing dynasty house which was built for a famous master calligrapher 150 years ago.
 It was an incredible place, full of lingering ink spirits.

-But ironically, it was so isolated that it was impossible to get any art or calligraphy supplies.
-The village just had one shop, open for 1 hour a day, and it only sold cigarettes and sour plums.
-So I took to the mountains to collect my supplies.
-I came across a very long bamboo stick, and using my own hair, decided to use it to make some brushes…these became my main utensils for the following weeks.
-I can’t say these were built to the quality of a master brush maker, or that I use enough conditioner in my hair, but there is some power or life that is generated from living within this improvisational state.
-For me this is the essence of painting.
-When I roll out a sheet of paper or canvas, I don’t want to know what is going to happen, I want to be part of what is happening, in real time as it happens.
-And if I can draw directly from the environment I am in to do this, then this is my ideal state – fully dissolved into whatever lies around me.
+I took to the mountains to collect my supplies.
+I came across a very long bamboo stick, and using my own hair, decided to use it to make some brushes – these became my main tools for the following weeks.
+I can’t say these were built to the quality of a master brush maker or that I use enough conditioner in my hair but there is some power or life that is generated from living within this improvisational state.
+For me, this is the essence of painting.
+When I roll out a sheet of paper or canvas I don’t want to know what is going to happen.
+I want to be part of what is happening in real time as it happens.
+If I can draw directly from the environment then I will – this is my ideal state – fully dissolved into whatever lies around me.

 BP: Can you speak to your background and interest in Philosophy, in the sense of how it influences your work or not.
 Or the awareness level it holds for you.